History of Senegal: Against the backdrop of Anglo-French rivalry

-Grand Master of the naval war of Louis XIV, Admiral Jean Estrées seized Gorée on 1 November 1677.
-The island was taken up by the English on 4 February 1693 before being again occupied by the French four months later.
+Grand Master of the naval war of Louis XIV, Admiral Jean II d'Estrées seized Gorée on 1 November 1677.
+The island was taken by the English on 4 February 1693 before being again occupied by the French four months later.
 In 1698 the Director of the Company of Senegal, Andre Brue, restored the fortifications.
-But Gorée became English once again in the middle of the 18th century.
+But Gorée was again captured by the British in 1758 during the Seven Years' War.
+However, under the 1763 Treaty of Paris ending the war, although Senegal was given to the British, the island of Gorée was returned to France.

-The excellent location of St. Louis caught the attention of the English, who occupied it three times for a few months in 1693, then during the Seven Years' War of 1758 until it was taken by the Duc de Lauzun in 1779, and lastly 1809 in 1816.
+The excellent location of St. Louis caught the attention of the English, who occupied it three times, first for a few months in 1693, second during the Seven Years' War from 1758 until it was retaken for the French by Armand Louis de Gontaut in 1779, and lastly from 1809 to 1816 during the Napoleonic wars.

+After the 1763 Treaty of Paris, the British united their colony of The Gambia with Senegal into Senegambia.
+The British retook Gorée during the Anglo-French War; however, British possession of Gorée was brief.

-In 1783 the Treaty of Versailles returned Senegal to France.
-The monopoly of gum acacia is licensed to Senegal Company.
+In 1783 the Treaty of Versailles returned Senegal to France, and Senegambia was no more.

+Nine companies, in succession, received the African monopoly of gum acacia from the French Crown.
+Seven of them went bankrupt.
+Among them were the Compagnie d’Afrique and the Compagnie du Sénégal.
+The last was the Compagnie de la Gomme which failed in 1793.

 Appointed governor in 1785, Knight Boufflers focuses for two years to enhance the colony, while engaged in the smuggling of gum arabic and gold with signares.

-In 1789 people of St. Louis write a List of Complaints.
-The same year the French were driven out of Fort St. Joseph in Galam and kingdom of Galam.
+In 1789 the people of St. Louis wrote a List of Grievances.
+The same year the French were driven out of Fort St. Joseph in Galam (Gajaaga) and the Kingdom of Galam.